Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Basic equations

 where the suffix '4' denotes differentiation with respect to time.
 From the equations \eqref{Eq:5} and \eqref{Eq:7}, we get

 We investigate two different forms of HDE, which are found in the literature.
-The first form of HDE considered by Grand and Oliveros \cite{Granda and Oliveros 2008} as
+The first form of HDE considered by Granda and Oliveros \cite{Granda2008} as

 where $ \alpha, \beta $ are constants, $ H=\frac{\dot{a}}{a} $ is Hubble parameter, $ a $ is scale factor and $ M_{p} $ is the reduced plank mass with $ M_{p}^{-2}=1 $.
-The second form of HDE is considered by Saadat \cite{Saadat 2011} as
+The second form of HDE is considered by Saadat \cite{Saadat2011} as

 where $ d $ is constant.\ The fields equations \eqref{Eq:5}-\eqref{Eq:8} are four non-linear equations in five unknowns $ F $, $ p_{h} $ $\rho_{h}$, $\rho_{s}$ and $\lambda$.
-To obtained the exact solutions, we require one extra condition, which we consider in the following section (3) and (4):
+To obtain the exact solutions, we require one extra condition, which we consider in the following sections (3) and (4):